 As lockdown measures continue across the Australia, many businesses are adapting to what will clearly be a ‘new normal’.
 Recovery in the wake of COVID-19 will look vastly different across the sectors, with each area having faced a unique set of challenges, threats and opportunities over the past year.

 Despite differences, the unifying priority for brands will be to attract and retain custom.
 As competitors scramble to recoup losses incurred during the crisis, the marketplace is set to become over-saturated with promotions.
-With consumer confidence down to the lowest level since 2012, every customer, lead and sale will count on the road to recovery.
 Ensuring that your brand stands out from the crowd will require a carefully planned marketing strategy.

 When planning your post-crisis marketing mix, consider the power of reward-based promotion.